yanuar-nc/yii2-cms-adminlte/README.md

 ### 5. Run your website
 `http://localhost/yii2-cms-admintle`

-### RULES
-This template have several rules to create database.
-The important *fields* you have when you are create *table* make sure there is **row_status TINYINT(4)** field in every table.
-The field used to identify of row either active or disactive even deleted.
-> Don't forget it, if you don't want to see error appear.

 ## Configuration

 Now we have arrive in configuration.
 The all configuration are in **environtments** folder.